Azure/ARM-private-deployment/README.md

 1. This implementation will require a Service Connection in Azure Devops to authenticate with Azure to deploy the resources.
 If a suitable Service Connection is not available please create one using the steps documented [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#create-a-service-connection).

-2. In your Azure Devops organization, navigate to Pipelines and select New Pipeline:
+2. In your Azure Devops organization, navigate to Pipelines and select New Pipeline.

 ![New Pipeline](/images/new_pipeline.png)

-3. Select GitHub for the source code location:
+3. Select GitHub for the source code location.

 ![New Pipeline](/images/github_pipeline_source.png)

-4. OPTIONAL - If you have not authorized Azure DevOps to access GitHub you can do that now by authorizing Azure Pipelines like so
+4. If you have not authorized Azure DevOps to access GitHub you can do that now by authorizing Azure Pipelines as shown below.
+This will not be required if you have already authorized Azure Devops to access GitHub.

 ![Azure Pipeline Auth banner](/images/OAuth.png)
 ![Auth button](/images/Auth.png)

-5. Select your copy of this repository and it should automatically pick up the pipeline.
+5. Select your copy of this repository.
+The pipeline file should automatically be selected.

 6. Open the variables side panel and add a variable called "armConnection" with a value of the name of the service connection noted in step 1.